L

 - ixíʔ nínwiʔ n̓xƛ̓pusəs iʔ xʷl̓xʷil̓ts, ixíʔ miʔ uɬ sič ɬəw̓nikstmn̓tm̓ when he’s all paid up with his debts, then we’ll let him go.
 (PS)

-leave earth / leave a place ɬəw̓núlaʔxʷm̓
+leave earth, leave a place ɬəw̓núlaʔxʷm̓

-leave on another ɬəwnwixʷ
+leave on another, ditch each other ɬəwnwixʷ

 - uč əɬ isčxʷl̓xʷál̓t km̓ k̓ɬtwin̓ miʔ kʷu ksqʷaʔčínaʔ, way̓ ʔáˤpnáʔ miʔ kʷu ɬəwnwixʷ If I live or never reach to the warm weather, now we are going to leave one another (PS)

-live with in-laws / live at in-laws ɬəx̌mam̓
+live with in-laws, live at in-laws ɬəx̌mam̓

 little spoon, a little spoonful ɬuɬəmn̓

-look for ƛ̓aʔƛ̓aʔám̓
+look for something, solve for an answer ƛ̓aʔƛ̓aʔám̓

 look for food ƛ̓aʔƛ̓aʔčínm̓